 The story in Eugene is similar to the stories that have been told in other cities: yes, plastic bags can be recycled, but due to the inconvenience most people opt to toss their disposable bags in the trash rather than recycle them.
 In most municipalities, plastic bags are not part of curbside pickup recycling efforts.
 This forces people to bring bags to a drop-off location, either at a recycling center or at a store that offers plastic bag recycling.
 Target and Walmart, as well as numerous other retailers place bins near the front of their stores to collect plastic bags for recycling.
 The success of this system hinges on shoppers remembering to bring their no-longer useful bags to drop off when they make their way to the store.
 This practice begs the question why not just bring reusable shopping bags when going to the store instead of exchanging your old disposable plastic bags for new ones?
 If you are going to carry bags to the store it makes more sense to bring reusable bags that you can use to carry your groceries home and bring back with you the next time you do your shopping.

 Plastic bags can be a hassle to recycle because they easily become entangled in the machinery used to sort them, so workers must navigate the machinery and cut the tangled bags out to get the equipment up and running again.
 Aside from unnecessary wear and tear on the machines and downtime while the bags are removed, this process can also be dangerous to the workers who have to use knives to cut the bags away.
 A lot of time, money, and effort goes into recycling disposable bags.
 Reusable bags are more cost-effective; they may cost more money upfront, but the durable design ensures the bag will pay for itself in no time.
-Also, reusable bags don’t have a negative impact on the environment like plastic bags do, making them a better choice for both your wallet and the environment.
+Also, reusable bags don’t harm the environment like plastic bags do, making them a better choice for both your wallet and the environment.